Frequently Asked Questions

 Our full-color pigment prints and cards are printed on acid-free cardstock made by French Paper, a small, family-owned paper mill in Niles, Michigan.

 Where do you get your maps?

 The maps are hand drawn in ink on vellum by Greg Mitchell -- that's me.
 The originals are drawn at 11" x 17" by using a light pad and drawing on translucent vellum.
 The first rendition is done in pencil by tracing a map from the U.S. National Atlas or other paper map.
 The cartographic design is worked out at this point: decisions are made about what towns and roads and special features are to be included.
 I spend a lot of time researching interesting features to add, and always contact at least one "local" to help me out.
-When finished, the pencil drawing is overlaid with another piece of vellum and the final ink drawings are made.
+When finished, the pencil drawing is overlaid with more vellum and the final ink drawings are made.
 Typically I'll made at least three ink layers: rivers, other linework, and text.
 This makes it easier to color the layers and to make small buffers around the text to increase legibility.

 What is your production process?

 The inked maps are scanned and imported into Paintshop Pro, where color is added and small corrections can be made.
 Then imported into Adobe Illustrator, title and subtitles are added and they are scaled to fit as required.
 For Letterpress prints, a printing plate is made by sandwiching a negative film image of the map with a photosensitive polymer printing plate and exposing to ultraviolet light.
 These plates are then mounted to an aluminum base plate and printed, one-at-a-time, on a vintage platen press.
 Digital prints are printed by Vintage Press and Design, run by a friend of mine in Fayetteville.

 WHERE DO YOU WORK?